-Due to confidentiality some individual industry data is suppressed, but is still part of the total.
+^{}Due to confidentiality some individual industry data is suppressed but is still part of the total.
 These numbers are included in this item.

-SOURCE: Nevada Department of Employment Training and Rehabilitation, Nevada Workplace Informer, Data Analysis, "Quarterly Employment and Wages," Eureka County, 2002-2013
+SOURCE: Nevada Department of Employment Training and Rehabilitation (DETR), Nevada Workplace Informer, Data Analysis, "Quarterly Employment and Wages," Eureka County, 2002-2016

-In the 20-year period shown in Figure 3-2, the unemployment rate in Eureka County peaked at 10.7 percent in 1994, well above state and national unemployment rates.
-The unemployment rate fell to a low of 2.5 percent in 2000, then rose again to 6.0 percent in 2012 making the County's 2012 unemployment rate lower than the national and state rate.
+In the 24-year period shown in Figure 3-2, the unemployment rate in Eureka County peaked at 10.7 percent in 1994, well above state and national unemployment rates.
+The unemployment rate fell to a low of 2.5 percent in 2000, then rose again before leveling off around 6.0 percent from 2010 to 2015 before declining further in 2016 and 2017.
 The mining sector appears to affect not only the unemployment rate in the county, but also the size of the labor force itself.
 The years 2006-2008 were the three highest years in the county for mining employment, services and trade.
 From 1997 to 2007, unemployment rates in Eureka County were at or below State and National unemployment rates.
 Beginning in 2008, Eureka County's unemployment rate slipped below State and National levels.
 Table 3-2 shows Eureka County employment, unemployment and unemployment rates for Nevada and the United States.

 Employment, unemployment and population gains and declines are highly correlated.
 After 1998 mining employment began to decline and the overall size of the labor force declined from the 1998 high of 950 to 672 in 2004.
 This decline in the overall size of the labor force, then, contributed to a continued drop in the county unemployment rate.
 Fewer jobs were available, yet there were also fewer workers seeking jobs.
 The reduction in the resident labor force was primarily due to suspension of operations at the Ruby Hill Mine near the Town of Eureka.
-Since 2005, jobs and the resident labor force have increased.
+Since 2010, jobs and the resident labor force have increased and remained relatively stable.